smartcontractkit/wsrpc/README.md

 ## Set up

-In order to generate service definition you will need the wsrpc protoc plugin.
+In order to generate a service definition you will need the wsrpc protoc plugin.

 Build the protoc plugin